 Credit cards (the most useful credit card is VISA CARD) are only accepted in large hotels, restaurants and some shops, mainly in Antananarivo.
 In the other big cities, you can get cash from Automatic Cash Machines (ATM) only with VISA CARDS.
 There’s now also an ATM at the airport in Antananarivo.
 Don’t rely on ATM machines only; they are often out of order.
 Keep some cash in Euro for emergencies.

 Madagascar is a huge place, the roads can be bad and travel times long.
-Internal flights can be huge time-savers but can be expensive.
+Internal flights can be time-savers but can be expensive.
 Private vehicle and driver is a great alternative.
 Due to the often difficult driving conditions, most rental agencies make hiring a driver compulsory with their vehicles.
 Driving in Madagascar is on the right-hand side.
 Police checkpoints are frequent.

 Madagascar’s cuisine is traditionally based on rice, which is served with vegetables, meat and spicy seasoning.
 Malagasy enjoy very spicy food, therefore many dishes are prepared with hot peppers or any other spices.
 The dishes are usually flavoured with garlic, ginger, onion or curry.
 Desserts are flavoured with vanilla.